artem-chumak/mesto/README.md

 **Tech**

-* Add functions: like and add place.
+* Add functions: validation for forms, popup close by click no overlay.